HOW TO START A CLOTHING BRAND

 Do you have an idea for a great clothing concept?

 Your clothing brand starts with that initial idea.
 Maybe you have strong design aesthetics you want to showcase.
 Maybe you can’t find the clothes you are looking for in the market.
 To improve your chances of succeeding with your clothing business, you need to connect your concept with a customer need.
 When you see that gap in the clothing market and you strongly believe in your idea, you should go ahead and make it happen.
 Determine why you are doing it, what your values are, and who your customer is.

 If you are a visual person or if you want to get what’s inside your head, infront of you, it helps to create a mood board.
 This can consist of pictures, words, products, trims and material swatches, whatever you find inspires you.
 Read: How To Create A Fashion Mood Board and get started.

 Understand your clothing market

 When you have decided on your clothing concept, you need to answer the question ”is it unique?”
 Examine your intended market and get to understand the other clothing brands and their offer.
-Search the web, visit shops, look at consumer behavior, and read relevant magazines.
+Search the web, visit shops, look at consumer behavior, and talk to potential customers.
 You want your brand to stand out in the competition and find your target niche.
 If another brand already has your idea, you will always be number two.
-Make sure you differentiate your clothing brand so that you bring value to the buyers.
+Make sure you differentiate your clothing brand so that you bring value to the customers.